nadeld/nadeld.github.io/_posts/2017-03-29-piracyinterview.md

 He would restrict copyright actions and actively look at pirating websites and see if his stuff is being sold on there.
 Moreover, he might contact Google and force them to take down all his stuff.

 One specific topic of digital piracy that I wanted to focus on was the idea of college students pirating and how we can enforce pirating on campuses.
 While many studies point out that college students pirate heavily, colleges can find ways to prevent this and reduce pirating by blacklisting certain software such as Utorrent and websites such as Piratebay.
 Talking to Saurang was insightful in that he has a lot of experience with pirating and can relate to college students' feelings and beliefs about pirating.
 If we can identify the reasons why college students pirate then maybe we can significantly reduce the amount of illegally downloaded software there is.
 Over "41% of all software installed on personal computers is obtained illegally" (Yu).
 Furthermore, in the US economy over 12.5 billion dollars and 71,000 jobs are lost annually from these practices and the overall software industry has lost $53 billion dollars annually (Yu).
-We can infer from these statistics that we are losing a tremendous amount of money from pirating and hopefully we can find new technology to combat digital piracy.
+We can infer from these statistics that we are losing a tremendous amount of money from pirating and therefore it is imperative that we can find new technology to combat digital piracy.

+                                Works Cited

+Cushing, Tim .
+"Study Indicates College Textbook Piracy Is On The Rise, But Fails To Call Out Publishers For Skyrocketing Prices."
+Techdirt.
+N.p., 23 Sept.
+2014.
+Web.
+07 Apr.
+2017.

+Hopewell, Luke, Libby Watson, and Alex Cranz.
+"This US College Is Fining Students Who Pirate Content On Its Network."
+Gizmodo Australia.
+N.p., 25 July 2014.
+Web.
+07 Apr.
+2017.

+Jackman, M., & Lorde, T. (2014).
+Why buy when we can pirate? the role of intentions and willingness to pay in predicting piracy behavior.
+International Journal of Social Economics, 41(9), 801-819.
+Retrieved from https://search.proquest.com/docview/1651178465?accountid=8268

+Ju, Szde.
+"College Students’ Justification for Digital Piracy ."
+Journal of Mixed Methods Research 6.4 (2012): 364-78.
+SAGE Pub.
+Web.
+7 Apr.
+2017.

+"What is Digital Piracy."
+What is Digital Piracy - Youth and Media.
+N.p., n.d.
+Web.
+07 Apr.
+2017.

 <small> <a title="utorrent" href="https://flickr.com/photos/tapaponga/4882557452">utorrent</a> flickr photo by <a href="https://flickr.com/people/tapaponga">tapaponga</a> shared under a <a href="https://creativecommons.org/licenses/by-sa/2.0/">Creative Commons (BY-SA) license</a> </small>